 Raph Koster is an award-winning game designer and virtual community expert, and the author of the classic book A Theory of Fun for Game Design.

-Raph Koster is a veteran game designer and creative executive who has worked at Sony Online and Disney Playdom.
+Raph Koster is a veteran game designer and creative executive who has worked at EA, Sony, and Disney as well as run his own company.
 The lead designer and director of massive titles such as Ultima Online and Star Wars Galaxies, he’s also contributed writing, art, music, and programming to many other titles.
+He is the author of the classic book A Theory of Fun for Game Design.
 In 2012, he was named an Online Game Legend at the Game Developers Conference Online.

 Raph Koster is a veteran game designer who has been professionally credited in almost every area of the game industry.
 He’s been the lead designer and director of massive titles such as Ultima Online and Star Wars Galaxies; a venture-backed entrepreneur heading his own studio; and he’s contributed design work, writing, art, soundtrack music, and programming to many more titles ranging from Facebook games to single-player games for handheld consoles.

 Koster is widely recognized as one of the world’s top thinkers about game design, and is an in-demand speaker at conferences all over the world.
-His book A Theory of Fun for Game Design is nearing its tenth anniversary as one of the undisputed classics in the games field.
+His book A Theory of Fun for Game Design is one of the undisputed classics in the games field and was recently revised for a 10th anniversary edition.
 In 2012, he was named an Online Game Legend at the Game Developers Conference Online.
 Visit his blog at www.raphkoster.com.

 A professional game designer and frequent writer on issues of interactive design, Raph Koster was the lead designer on the seminal online world ULTIMA ONLINE, which first brought online worlds to the mass market.
 Until March 2006 he was Chief Creative Officer for Sony Online Entertainment, makers of EVERQUEST, where he previously led the design of STAR WARS GALAXIES.